CBS Class of 2029 Essay Analysis

 Similar to prior years, Columbia is asking for both your short-term and long-term plans.
 Offer context for your motivations (what is the first time you realized this was your goal?
 How did you feel when you first realized you could fix the “problem” your goal is centered around?), as well as what from your background makes you the best person to pursue this goal.

 Also, make sure you’re connecting how your short-term plans relate to your long-term objectives.
-For example, if you want to start a business, and then become a public servant, explain how starting the business will help you be a better public servant.
-Otherwise, it risks sounding unrealistic.
+For example, if you want to start in consulting, and then start a business, explain how consulting will help you build your business.
+Otherwise, it risks sounding like you will be spreading yourself too thin, or appealing to what you believe the Admissions Committee wants to hear.

 Finally, every year, people are tempted to recount their past career as part of this question.
 Avoid doing this.
 Talking about your professional path eats up A LOT of words, typically without answering the question directly.
 Remember, the Admissions Committee will already have your resume.